magictracks/magictracks-api/API.md

 - using the property specified in the URL, push one value from the payload to that array

 ## `/sections/id/:id/removeOne/:property`

 ### PATCH: `/sections/id/:id/removeOne/:property`

 - using the property specified in the URL, pull the value specified from that array

+## `/sections/addJSON`

+### create: `/sections/addJSON`

+- add a json object to the sections DB, and interatively add in the resources that are part of it

+---
+## Playlists

+## `/playlists/addJSON`

+### create: `/playlists/addJSON`

+- add a json object to the playlist DB, and interatively add in the sections and  resources that are part of it

 ---